-Operation of any of the B-P Build Alternatives (not including the CCNM Design Option or Refined CCNM Design Option) has the potential to generate wind-induced effects, but these effects would not permanently convert Important Farmland to nonagricultural use.
+Operation of any of the B-P Build Alternatives (not including the CCNM Design Option or Refined CCNM Design Option) has the potential to interfere with aerial spraying activities and generate wind-induced effects, but these effects would not permanently convert Important Farmland to nonagricultural use.
 Therefore, impacts related to operation of the B-P Build Alternatives would be less than significant under CEQA.

 • Parks, Recreation, and Open Space.
-For all B-P Build Alternatives, project construction would result in permanent acquisitions of land and/or permanent easements from the PCT, Rex Parris High School, and Dr. Robert C. St. Clair Parkway (see Section 3.15, Parks, Recreation, and Open Space for maps of these locations).
-Under Alternatives 1, 2, and 5, the PCT would be realigned to reduce the number of trail crossings under the proposed HSR viaduct.
-The proposed PCT realignment would require a permanent easement for the trail and maintenance easement from the property owner.
-With implementation of mitigation measures, the acquisition of land and/or easements from park and recreation resources would have a less than significant impact under CEQA.
-Impacts related to parks and recreational resources under Section 4(f) of the U.S. Department of Transportation Act of 1966 are discussed in Section S.10.
+For all B-P Build Alternatives, project construction would result in permanent acquisitions of land and/or permanent easements from the Pacific Crest Trail, Rex Parris High School, and Dr. Robert C. St. Clair Parkway (see Section 3.15, Parks, Recreation, and Open Space for maps of these locations).
+Under Alternatives 1, 2, and 5, the Pacific Crest Trail would be realigned to reduce the number of trail crossings under the proposed HSR viaduct.
+The proposed Pacific Crest Trail realignment would require a permanent easement for the trail and maintenance easement from the property owner.
+With implementation of mitigation measures, the acquisition of land and/or easements from park and recreation resources would have and a less than significant impact under CEQA.
+(Impacts related to parks and recreational resources under Section 4(f) of the U.S. Department of Transportation Act of 1966 discussed in Section S.9).

 Construction and operation of all B-P Build Alternatives, the CCNM Design Option, and Refined CCNM Design Option would be near La Paz, which is a considered a parks and recreation resource.
 During construction, users of the activity center could experience short-term air quality, noise, and visual impacts associated with construction activities, including grading and equipment operations.
 No land from La Paz would be in the temporary impact area.
 With the CCNM Design Option, the alignment would be 850 feet from La Paz.
 Visual impacts from the prominence of the B-P Build Alternatives with the CCNM Design Option from La Paz would degrade the visual quality of the surrounding area.
-With the Refined CCNM Design Option, the alteration to the views would be minimal, distant, and low within the view sheds, only visible from a few locations within the historic property, and would not reduce the isolation of the setting.
-Therefore, visual impacts to La Paz would be avoided under the Refined CCNM Design Option.
+With the Refined

-&lt;sup>20 Important Farmland that is under a Williamson Act contract is Important Farmland that is covered by a contract per the California State Land Conservation Act of 1965.
+16 Important Farmland that is under a Williamson Act contract is Important Farmland that is covered by a contract per the California State Land Conservation Act of 1965.